4 Reasons God Appeared to Elijah with a Still, Small Voice

 I got saved when I was 6 years old.
 However, whenever the pastor would preach a hard sermon and make an altar call, I would go up again.
 I guess I just wanted to make sure.
 As I got older, I began to wonder was I saved at six or was it those other times over the years when I went up to the altar.
 One day when I was 18 years old, I was walking to catch the train.
 I was heading to class at college and this question was on my mind.
 I remember the exact place I was standing and the school I was walking in front of when God spoke to my heart in this gentle whisper.
 Here is what he said.
 That moment at six years old when you prayed was the moment I saved you.
 I have never questioned it since.
 What is the point of this story?
 The same way God spoke to Elijah.
 The same way God spoke to me.
 It’s the same way God speaks to you.

-Listen for God's Voice
+Listen for God's Still Small Voice Today

 If there is one thing that is required for God to show up and speak in this manner it is this.
 You must make room for his presence and you must tune your ear to his voice.
 What I mean by this is that the ones who hear God speak most often are the ones who have prepared themselves to listen.
 Most people will not hear God speak audibly; you may hear God speaking to your heart through prayer, or you may hear God speaking to you through reading the Bible.
 Jesus has left us with an advocate and helper who lives within all believers, the Holy Spirit.